 New Jersey generally prohibits the knowing possession of a handgun in any place other than one’s own property or place of business without a permit to carry a handgun.1

-New Jersey requires any person seeking to carry a handgun to apply for a permit through the NJSP or local law enforcement.2 Among other requirements, the application must be endorsed by “three reputable persons” who have known the applicant for at least three years and who certify that the applicant is “of good moral character and behavior.”3 Moreover, no application shall be approved unless the applicant demonstrates that he or she:4
+New Jersey requires any person seeking to carry a handgun to apply for a permit through the NJSP or local law enforcement.2 Among other requirements, the application must be endorsed by “not less than four reputable persons” who are not related by blood or by law to the applicant and have known them for at least three years and who have not engaged in any acts or made any statements that suggest the applicant is likely to engage in conduct, other than lawful self-defense, that would pose a danger to the applicant or others.
+The reputable persons also shall provide relevant information supporting the certification, including the nature and extent of their relationship with the applicant and information concerning their knowledge of the applicant’s use of drugs or alcohol.3 Moreover, no application shall be approved unless the applicant demonstrates that they:4

-- Is not subject to any of the disabilities set forth under state law to obtain a permit to purchase a handgun or a Firearms Purchaser Identification Card;5
+- Are not subject to any of the disabilities set forth under state law to obtain a permit to purchase a handgun or a Firearms Purchaser Identification Card;5 and

-- Is thoroughly familiar with the safe handling and use of handguns; and
+- Are thoroughly familiar with the safe handling and use of handguns.

-Following approval by the NJSP or local law enforcement, the applicant must present his or her application to the superior court in the county in which the applicant resides.8 The superior court must be equally satisfied the applicant meets the requirements to carry a handgun before it will issue a permit.9
+Following approval by the NJSP or local law enforcement, the applicant must present his or her application to the superior court in the county in which the applicant resides.9 The superior court must be equally satisfied the applicant meets the requirements to carry a handgun before it will issue a permit.10

 Firearm Safety Training

-New Jersey requires that applicants for a permit to carry a handgun demonstrate a “thorough familiarity” with the safe handling and use of handguns, as evidenced by:10
+New Jersey requires that applicants for a permit to carry a handgun demonstrate a “thorough familiarity” with the safe handling and use of handguns, as evidenced by:11

-- Completion of a firearms training course substantially equivalent to the firearms training approved by the Police Training Commission;11
+- Completion of a firearms training course substantially equivalent to the firearms training approved by the Police Training Commission;12

 - Submission of the applicant’s most recent handgun qualification scores utilizing the handgun(s) he or she intends to carry as evidenced by test firings, administered by a certified firearms instructor of a police academy, a certified firearms instructor of the National Rifle Association, or any other recognized certified firearms instructor; or